AirshipCMS/Docs/Layouts.md

 ## Layout Built-in Server-side Rendering with Propellers:
 - ??not sure. list

-## No Server-side Rendering:
+## No Server-side Rendering for these properties:
-- properties for specific pages/collections. this is problematic when there is dynamic content that needs to be rendered in the <head> for a collection. if this is the case, you will need to forego using the layout for rendering, and instead put the entire head content in the template for collection... :P
+- You don't have access to properties properties for specific pages/collections. this is problematic when there is dynamic content that needs to be rendered in the <head> for a collection. if this is the case, you will need to forego using the layout for rendering, and instead put the entire head content in the template for collection... :P